Slow-cooked Beef in Beer Stew

 The type of beer is obviously important but the other ingredients cannot be ignored.
 The beef you choose should ideally be as lean as possible.
 If it isn’t then cut off any fat before you use it.

-Also, you should be using stewing steak, which is generally the tougher cuts of meat.
+Also, you should be using stewing steak, like a nice bit of chuck steak, which are generally the tougher but cheaper cuts of meat.
 They will become tender with the slow cook over the long cooking period.

 If you want some more information on which type of meat to use in this recipe, then look here: choosing the right beef stew meat.